This post may contain affiliate links. Please read our disclosure policy.

 • 1 tbsp Worcestershire sauce

-• 14 oz Petite or normal diced tomatoes
+• 1 14 oz can petite or regular diced tomatoes

 • 1 tsp Italian seasoning

-• 1 ½ cup Shredded Colby jack cheese
+• 1 ½ cups shredded Colby Jack cheese

 Instructions

-• Spray a 9×13 baking dish with non-stick spray add the ground beef mixture in, Worcestershire sauce, diced tomatoes, broth, water, seasonings, and 1/2 cup of the cheese stir well.
-Cover tightly with foil.
-Bake for 40 minutes.
+• Spray a 9×13 baking dish with nonstick spray.
+Add the cooked beef mixture, Worcestershire sauce, diced tomatoes, broth, water, rice, seasonings, and ½ cup of cheese.
+Stir well.

-• Remove the foil and stir well.
+• Remove foil and stir.
 Sprinkle the remaining cheese on top.

-• Bake for an additional 15 minutes or until the rice is tender.
-If the rice isn’t tender add in 1 more cup of water stir well and continue to bake until cooked.
+• If the rice isn’t tender, add 1 more cup of water, stir, and continue baking until fully cooked.

 Nutrition